A lot of the news and coverage around renewable energy seems to be positive.

 Cons Of Renewable & Alternative Energy Sources

-- Can Rely Heavily On Precious Metals & Resources – alot of renewable technology can rely on previous metals and resources.
+Can Rely Heavily On Precious Metals & Resources, & Can Present Sustainability Issues – alot of renewable technology can rely on previous metals and resources.
 This might be a scarcity issue in the future if demand continues to increase and we aren’t able to find alternative materials, recycle or find new supplies.
+Some reports indicate that Germany’s renewable energy transition involves the unsustainable use of raw materials to make solar panels and wind turbines, and still requires fossil fuels.
+This is not even taking into account the waste created by end of lifespan solar panels.
+And, solar panels can also require plastic to make

-Pros & Cons Guides Of Different Specific Renewable & Alternative Energy Sources
+Pros & Cons Guides Of Different Renewable & Alternative Energy Sources

 - Wind Energy Pros & Cons